-- All CAGS requirements for licensure must be met, including those outlined for program entry, all CAGS courses, and field experiences (e.g., pre-practicum and practicum). - Sheltered English Immersion or successful completion of the SEI RETELL or SEI MTEL offered through the ESE. - A total of 500 hours of field experiences, including the Pre-Practicum and Practicum, in the role and level of certification sought for all levels of licensure for the Superintendent/Assistant Superintendent and Principal/Assistant Principal.
-A total of 300 hours is required for Supervisor/Director. - Massachusetts Performance Assessment for Leaders (PAL) required of candidates seeking certification as a principal or assistant principal. - Exit Performance Portfolio via TaskStream.
+- All CAGS requirements for licensure must be met, including those outlined for program entry, all CAGS courses, and field experiences (pre-practicum and practicum). - Sheltered English Immersion or successful completion of the SEI RETELL or SEI MTEL offered through the ESE. - A total of 500 hours of field experiences, including the Pre-Practicum and Practicum, in the role and level of licensure sought. - Massachusetts Performance Assessment for Leaders (PAL) required of candidates seeking licensure as a principal or assistant principal. - Exit Performance Portfolio via TaskStream.